 Shook teams have obtained back-to-back wins for Medtronic, manufacturer of surgical and medical devices, persuading federal courts in Michigan and Texas to dismiss product liability claims against the company.

-Next, the U.S. District Court for the Southern District of Texas dismissed with prejudice product liability claims relating to Medtronic’s surgical stapler.
-Rittinger v.
-The Davis Clinic, No. 17-626 (S.D.
-Texas, February 1, 2018).
+The U.S. District Court for the Southern District of Texas dismissed with prejudice product liability claims relating to Medtronic’s surgical stapler.
 The plaintiff alleged that design defects in the stapler malfunctioned during her Roux-en-Y gastric bypass surgery, leading to leaks at the staple line that required emergency surgery, a medically induced coma and protracted hospitalization.
 The plaintiff also developed gangrene that required amputation of her legs.
 The medical providers moved to dismiss for lack of diversity jurisdiction; rather than join their motion and risk litigating the case twice, Shook decided to fight the case on the merits, arguing the claims against Medtronic should be resolved separately from the non-diverse claims.

-The plaintiff had filed suit in February 2017, outside Texas’ two-year product liability statute of limitations, arguing that the period should be tolled during the period of her coma because it prevented her from discovering the cause of her injuries.
+The plaintiff had filed suit outside of Texas’ two-year product liability statute of limitations, arguing that the period should be tolled during the period of her coma because it prevented her from discovering the cause of her injuries.
 Shook moved to dismiss, arguing that the complaint was barred on its face by the statute of limitations and distinguished the plaintiff’s attempts to argue that the nature of her claims was inherently undiscoverable.
 The court agreed, and later dismissed the remaining medical defendants for lack of subject matter jurisdiction.
 Partners Bryan Pratt and Kelly Bieri, with Associate Iain Kennedy, represented Medtronic.
+Rittinger v.
+The Davis Clinic, No. 17-626 (S.D.
+Tex.
+2018).